 Your donations are solely for the work of Great Lakes Outreach

 and will go directly to the charity.
-I will cover all my costs: registration
+I covered all my costs: registration

 fee, accommodation, food, and all other expenses.
 Once you donate, Just Giving will send your money directly to the charity.